veerashayyagari/anthropic-sdk-dotnet/README.md

 |      TimeOut              | 10 minutes (600000 ms)                 | The maximum amount of time (in milliseconds) that the client should wait for a response                  |
 |      MaxRetries           | 2                                      | The maximum number of times that the client will retry a request in case of a temporary failure, like a network error or a 5XX error from the server.                  |

-- I want to override 'MaxRetries' and 'Timeout' on a per request basis , instead of those configured using ClientOptions for the AnthropicClient.
-Use **AnthropicRequestOptions**
+- I want to override 'MaxRetries' and 'Timeout' on a per request basis , instead of those configured using ClientOptions for the AnthropicClient => Use **AnthropicRequestOptions**

 ```csharp
 using LLMSharp.Anthropic;